-Management utilized the discounted cash flow ("DCF") to derive the fair value of the Company as of September 30, 2022, and utilized the multi-period excess earnings method ("MPEEM"), to derive the fair value of the CP101 IPR&D asset as of September 30, 2022 and December 31, 2022.
-Both methods are variations of the income approach.
-The DCF method was leveraged to calculate the fair value of the Company on an equity level basis for management's use in goodwill impairment testing procedures.
-The MPEEM was leveraged to calculate the fair value of the CP101 IPR&D for management's use in IPR&D impairment testing procedures.
+Management utilized the multi-period excess earnings method ("MPEEM") to derive the fair value of the CP101 IPR&D asset, which is a variation of the income approach.
 The MPEEM approach calculates the fair value of an asset or entity by estimating the after-tax cash-flows attributable to an asset or entity, applying contributory asset charges to reflect other tangible and intangible assets being in place to help achieve the subject item's future cash flows, and then discounting the net cash flows to a present value using a risk-adjusted discount rate.

-To conduct impairment tests of IPR&D, the fair value of the IPR&D asset is compared to its carrying value.
-If the carrying value exceeds its fair value, the Company records an impairment loss to the extent that the carrying value of the IPR&D project exceeds its fair value.
-The Company estimates the fair value of IPR&D using discounted cash flow valuation models, which require the use of significant estimates and assumptions, including but not limited to, estimating the timing of and expected costs to complete the in-process projects, projecting regulatory approvals, estimating future cash flows from product sales resulting from completed projects and in-process projects, and developing appropriate discount rates.

-The cash flow projections in these fair value analyses for the Company and the CP101 IPR&D consist of management's estimates of revenue growth rates and operating margins, taking into consideration historical results in addition to applicable industry and market conditions.
-The discount rate used in the fair value analysis for the Company is based on a weighted average cost of capital, which represents the weighted average rate a business must pay its providers of debt and equity.
-The discount rate used in the fair value analysis for the CP101 IPR&D is based on the weighted average cost of capital in addition to consideration of various industry resources for venture capital rates of return.
+To conduct impairment tests of IPR&D, the fair value of the IPR&D asset was compared to its carrying value.
+If the carrying value exceeded its fair value, the Company recorded an impairment to the extent that the carrying value of the IPR&D project exceeds its fair value.
+The cash flow projections in these fair value analyses for the Company and the CP101 IPR&D consisted of management's estimates of revenue growth rates and operating margins, taking into consideration historical results in addition to applicable industry and market conditions.
+The discount rate used in the fair value analysis for the Company was based on a weighted average cost of capital, which represented the weighted average rate a business must pay its providers of debt and equity.
+The discount rate used in the fair value analysis for the CP101 IPR&D was based on the weighted average cost of capital in addition to consideration of various industry resources for venture capital rates of return.